x95castle1/multi-purpose-convention-server/README.md

 # Probes Convention Service

-A sample conventions server for adding in liveiness/readiness/startup probes, volumes/volume mounts, container arguments, and environment variables.
+A sample convention server for adding in liveiness/readiness/startup probes, volumes/volume mounts, container arguments, and environment variables to a pod spec for a TAP workload.

 ## Component Overview

 ADD IN HOW THIS THING WORKS!!!

+## Architecture

 ## Prequisites